 It took another four years before Mosaic, the first Internet browser, became available.
 Mosaic, which used a “point-and-click” interface, made it much easier to access, retrieve, and display resources on the Internet.
 In 1994, Netscape Communications Corp. was founded to further develop the Mosaic browser.
 Soon thereafter, the Microsoft Corporation developed its Internet Explorer browser (which was initially based on Mosaic), and the Internet expanded rapidly.

 The evolution of AOL is a good example of how the Internet content industry has grown and evolved.
 In 1985, the company began as Quantum Computer Services.
 Quantum was renamed America Online in 1991, and today it is called AOL.
 AOL was one of the first widely popular Internet service providers.
 It provided Internet access as well as content.
 People who were unfamiliar with the Internet used AOL as a gateway to surf the Web—and paid a monthly fee for the service.
 In addition to providing access to the Internet, AOL offered its users e-mail and messaging services and information.
 By 2000, AOL had become extremely popular and had tens of millions of subscribers.
 In the following years, many competitors emerged, people became more comfortable going online (and less reliant on the AOL gateway), and technology changed the way people connected to the Internet.
-AOL moved away from its Internet service provider role, although it still offers dial-up services, and focused on Internet advertising and content.
+AOL moved away from its Internet service provider role and focused on Internet advertising and content.
 AOL now offers a variety of free content to site visitors, including news and information, blogs, podcasts, videos, and music.
-In 2011, AOL purchased The Huffington Post, a popular news and opinion content aggregator, and it is now known as the AOL Huffington Post Media Group.
+In 2011, AOL purchased The Huffington Post, a popular news and opinion content aggregator.
+By 2020, it was one of several brands owned by Verizon Media, along with Yahoo and TechCrunch.

 One of the most important factors in the rapid rise of Internet content during the past two decades is that the Internet is accessible to anyone.
 Individuals as well as large corporations can create and maintain Web sites, blogs, audio and video content, and many other types of online content.
 Many companies have emerged and launched platforms for people to generate and distribute content.
 Social media networks, such as Facebook, have also enabled this while helping people connect online.
 One of the first online content formats to gain popularity was the Web log—or blog.